Rediscovering Haystack Rock With An Assist From The 'Puffin Man'

 "Everyone wants to come here and see puffins," Broszeit said.
 "I've had people specifically go to Iceland to see puffins and don't see them."
 But they're relatively easy to see in Oregon most summers.
 In fact, this may be one of the most accessible places in the world to get a glimpse of one.

 They're amazing.
 They have black and white faces, black bellies and a bright orange bill that has hooks in it that enable them to catch and hold fish.
-Right now, during the mating season, both the males and females have grown their signature "tuft," which looks like a strand of quaffed blond hair.
+Right now, during the mating season, both the males and females have grown their signature "tuft," which looks like a strand of coiffed blond hair.

-This stretch of the Oregon Coast is about as far south as you'll see a tufted puffin, and usually only during the summer months when they come to shore and burrow in on the steep grassy slopes of Haystack.

 "For such a small bird, they're pretty tough," Broszeit says, as he spots one taking flight from the rock.
 "They live out 100 miles off the shoreline here and the young ones, they'll spend their first four years out there."